-Section 17: Sexual Misconduct, Harassment, Stalking Policy (Back to TOC)
+Section 17: Sexual Misconduct, Sexual Harassment, Stalking and Relationship Violence Policy(Back to TOC)

-In accordance with the Campus SaVE, Violence Against Women Act (VAWA), as amended, Title IX, and Clery Act, the University of the Incarnate Word is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from sexual misconduct, including sex and/or gender based discrimination; sexual and sex and/or gender based harassment; sexual assault; sexual exploitation; stalking; relationship violence (including domestic and dating violence), and retaliation.
-The University of the Incarnate Word is committed to addressing and working towards preventing crimes of sexual violence that are never acceptable and will not be tolerated.
+In accordance with the Campus SaVE, Violence Against Women Act (VAWA), as amended, Title IX, the Clery Act, and other state and federal laws, the University of the Incarnate Word is committed to providing an environment that emphasizes the dignity and worth of every member of its community and that is free from sexual misconduct, including sex based discrimination; sexual harassment; sexual assault; sexual exploitation; stalking; relationship violence (including domestic and dating violence), and retaliation.
+The University of the Incarnate Word is committed to addressing and working towards preventing crimes of sexual violence.
 The university encourages the prompt reporting of any incidents.